MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

 ---

-# How to configure a label to apply Rights Management protection
+# How to configure a label for Rights Management protection

 >*Applies to: Azure Information Protection*